 - The barriers for entry into the aviation industry are high.
 Most pilots get their start in the Air Force, but with general armed forces enrollment down, commercial and business pilots are being forced to find programs outside of the military to train them.
 Flight school can take years to complete, with each year costing as much as $100k — a prospect not appealing to the debt-conscious.

 - Being a pilot means subjecting yourself to tremendous regulation from the FAA.
 Pilots need to satisfy the 1,500-hour rule to get their Air Transport Pilot (ATP) certificate, along with another 1,000 hours before they can achieve the rank of captain.
 These barriers deter many would-be pilots from pursuing a career that takes a long time to fully develop.

 These factors and more have forced many current and new pilots into lucrative contracts with commercial airlines to retain their talent.
 The result is fewer available pilots for BizAv and fierce competition to attract and retain new pilots.

-Will anything change?quality of life is cited as a top concern for pilots.
+Will anything change?In a survey of pilots through the Business Aviation Management Committee (BAMC), quality of life is cited as a top concern for pilots.
 To account for this, commercial airlines have begun creating schedules that are conducive to pilot happiness, leading to better retention.
 For BizAv to become an enticing career option, this industry must do the same.